BlankSenai/api-vagas/README.md

 To use it, install the dependencies and use the script "start" with npm in the console.
 This will automatically create the database and open a localhost port (3333).
-Then you can test the other application that uses this server.
+Then you can test the vagas-condominio application that uses this server.